 Little Cove Beach

-This calm beach features crystal clear turquoise waters but is rocky so water shoes are recommended.
+This is one of the more calm and secluded beaches in Tobermory.
+It features crystal clear turquoise waters but is rocky so water shoes are recommended.
 It is a long but narrow beach with trails for hiking around the area.
 You can hike the Bruce Trail to Driftwood Cove.
 Little Cove Beach is on the Northside of the peninsula and is inside the Bruce Peninsula National Park.

 Dunks Bay Beach is a beach that is top-rated for its beauty on calm days.
 It has a small beach area, but a large water area to enjoy.
 The water gets deep and cold but is lovely in the summer.
 Nearby is Little Dunks Bay, and great hiking trails that take you up to Dunk’s Point.
 The area is on the northwest side of the peninsula and is very popular for photographers and nature lovers.
 This is a public beach with a public restroom area.